SiR-DanieL/happychat-floating-note/README.md

 ## Changelog

+### Version 1.2.1

+* Added `KEYBOARD_SHORTCUTS` option which is false by default.
+See [this issue](https://github.com/samiff/happychat-floating-note/issues/1#issuecomment-481107336) for more info on using this option.
+* Added `MANAGE_FOCUS` option which is true by default.
+When opening a note, it is given focus.
+And when closing a note, focus is set to the chat input area.

 ### Version 1.1.1

 * Added `USE_GRAMMARLY` option which is false by default.
 Ran into multiple issues with Grammarly, so enable Grammarly at your own risk for now.